-Lady Anne Glenconner talks about her new memoir "Lady in Waiting: the extraordinary story of life in the shadow of the Crown"
+Lady Anne Glenconner talks about her new memoir "Lady in Waiting: My Extraordinary Life in the Shadow of the Crown"

 Debutante of the year in 1950, Lady in Waiting to Princess Margaret for thirty years, and Maid of Honour in the Queen's Coronation, Lady Anne was born at a time when daughters were unable to inherit family fortunes and her story is one dictated by circumstance and social expectations.
 Her husband, Colin Tennant, later Lord Glenconner, was quite a character.
 According to the book, he was banned from British Airways for getting angry about the seating plan on a flight.
 And, when he died in 2010, he left his fortune to his favourite employee, the elephant keeper.